 Poorly immunogenic cancer cells evade host immunity and grow even in the presence of an intact immune system, but the complex mechanisms regulating tumor immunogenicity have not been understood.

-We recently discovered an unexpected and exciting role of the Hippo intracellular pathway in suppressing immunogenicity.
-Inhibition of the Hippo pathway in cancer cells leads to tumor destruction
+We have discovered an unexpected and exciting role of the Hippo intracellular pathway in suppressing immunogenicity.

 Although the recent development of cancer immunotherapy raises high hope for cancer treatment, a major limitation of the current immune checkpoint blockade is the low response rate.
 Our